 The picture above of the New Dawn rose climber is great example of how to train climbing roses and growing climbing roses in your garden.

-I particularly love climbing roses wrapped around porches and trained to grow over doors and windows in the front of the house.
+I particularly love climbing new dawn roses wrapped around porches and trained to grow over doors and windows in the front of the house.

-It adds massive curb appeal and loads of charm to your house and the whole neighborhood.
+The new dawn climbing rose adds massive curb appeal and loads of charm to my neighbors house and neighborhood.

 The 'New Dawn', a large-flowered climber, was introduced in 1930 and became one of the World's most popular and beloved climbing roses.